roboflow/inference/docs/inference_helpers/inference_cli.md

 Then you can deploy a custom template based off your changes.

-As an aside, you can also use the [sky cli](https://skypilot.readthedocs.io/en/latest/reference/cli.html) to control your deployment(=s) and access some more advanced functionality.
+As an aside, you can also use the [sky cli](https://skypilot.readthedocs.io/en/latest/reference/cli.html) to control your deployment(s) and access some more advanced functionality.

-Roboflow inference deploy currently supports AWS and GCP, please open an issue at https://github.com/roboflow/inference/issues if you would like to see other cloud providers supported.
+Roboflow inference deploy currently supports AWS and GCP, please open an issue on the [Inference GitHub repository](https://github.com/roboflow/inference/issues) if you would like to see other cloud providers supported.

 ### inference infer